7 Wonders (board game): 7 Wonders: Architects (2021)

 A whole new game based on multiple decks and wonders of different bits and pieces which the players construct.
 The publishers stated that it was more family-friendly than its predecessor but still deep enough for "gamers" to enjoy.
 The game was recommended for the 2022 Spiel des Jahres.

+7 Wonders: Architects – Medals (2024)

+An expansion to 7 Wonders: Architects.
+First, this expansion includes two new wonders – Ur and Rome – to give players more choices for what to build.

+Second, new science tokens exist that can be mixed with the original ones, tokens that give you the ability to, for example, keep military cards that you would normally discard or always have the cat ability available to you.

+Finally, this expansion includes a new game element: medals.

+The Lord of the Rings: Duel for Middle-earth (2024)

+A whole new game re-implementing 7 Wonders Duel with a Lord of the Rings theme.
+The military track is replaced by a Quest of the ring track, and the research tokens are replaced by "race support" tokens.
+The game also adds a map on which players compete for control.

 Reception

-The game is highly regarded, and has won more than 30 gaming awards, including the inaugural Kennerspiel des Jahres connoisseurs' award in 2011.
+7 Wonders has been cited as the most awarded board game in the world and has sold over 2 million copies across the world.
+The game is highly regarded, and has won more than 30 gaming awards, including the inaugural Kennerspiel des Jahres connoisseurs' award in November 2011.
 The game has been cited by leading designers as one of the most influential board games of the last decade, with Polygon praising its originality.
-It also was the winner of the 2011 Vuoden Aikuistenpeli (Finland) for Adult game of the year.
+It was also the winner of the 2011 Vuoden Aikuistenpeli (Finland) for Adult game of the year.